seriousme/fastify-swaggergen/README.md

 fastify.register(swaggerGen, options);
 ```

-All schema and routes will be taken from the OpenApispecification listed in the options.
+All schema and routes will be taken from the OpenApi specification listed in the options.
 No need to specify them in your code.
 <a name="pluginOptions"></a>
 ### Options
   - `swaggerSpec`: this can be a JSON object, or the name of a JSON or YAML file containing a valid OpenApi(v2/v3) file